-Unrealised surpluses or deficits arising on revaluation of buildings are transferred to a Revaluation Reserve Account.
+Unrealised surpluses or deficits arising on revaluation of land and buildings are transferred to a Revaluation Reserve Account.

-The most recent independent valuation for buildings except the new Bank extention building was performed for the year ended December 2021.
+The most recent independent valuation for buildings except the new Bank extension building was performed for the year ended December 2021.

 Land is not depreciated.
-Depreciation on other assets is calculated using the straight-line method to allocate their cost or revalued amounts to their residual values using the applicable rates as follows:
+Depreciation on other assets is calculated using the straight-line method to allocate their cost or revalued amounts to their residual values over their estimated useful lives, as follows: